0install/0install-win/README.md

     - Samples: Contains the executables for the Zero Install API samples.
     - zero-install.exe: A single-file Zero Install bootstrapper.
   - Packages: Contains the generated NuGet packages.
-  - Installer: Contains the generated installers.
+  - Publish: Contains the generated release archives and feeds.
   - Documentation: Contains the generated source code documentation.
 - The top-level directory contains local Zero Install feeds referencing the contents of the `build` directory.
 They can be registered with `0install add-feed` in order to replace the online versions of Zero Install and its tools with your local builds.